Will Age Become An Issue In Dianne Feinstein's Re-Election Campaign?

 But Dianne Feinstein may be more vulnerable.
 While polls show her ahead by double digits, one survey showed her support dropping several points when voters were told her age.

-Bill Carrick, Feinstein's long-time political strategist, says there have been older politicians going back decades "and I never heard all this racket."
+Bill Carrick, Feinstein's longtime political strategist, says there have been older politicians going back decades "and I never heard all this racket."
 Then again, he notes, they were all men.

 "We now are getting to the point where there are senior senators who are female," which suggests, says Carrick, that the concerns expressed about Feinstein's age represent "quite a double standard."